sheheran/water-level-sensor-esp-idf/bluedroid-ble/Readme.txt

 towards different clients.
 Each profile is seen by the client as indipendent BLE service.
 It is up to the client to descriminate between the Application Profiles."

+Each profile is defined as a struct where the struct members depend on the services and characteriscs that are implemented in that "Application Profile".

 -	An Application Profile is Defined as a Struct, This Application Profile defines one service, one characteristics, one descriptor.
 	-	GATT Interface
 	-	Application ID	-	 An user-assigned number to identify each profile, is used to register the profile in the stack,